cmcuza/TerseTS/README.md

    - Microsoft Windows: `zig build -Dtarget=x86_64-windows -Doptimize=ReleaseFast`

 ## Usage
-TerseTS provides a C-API that is designed to be simple to wrap.
+TerseTS provides a Zig-API and a C-API that is designed to be simple to wrap.
 Currently, TerseTS includes APIs for the following programming languages which can be used without installation of any dependencies:
 <a id="zig-usage-example"></a>
 <details>
 <summary><strong>Zig Usage Example</strong></summary>